flarum/docs/docs/extend/notifications.md

 ### Defining a Notification Type

-To define a notification type, you will need to create a new class which implements `Flarum\Notification\Blueprint\BlueprintInterface`.
+To define a notification type, you will need to create a new class which implements `Flarum\Notification\Blueprint\BlueprintInterface` and `Flarum\Notification\AlertableInterface`.
 This class will define your notification's content and behaviour through the following methods:

 * `getFromUser()` The `User` model for the user that triggered the notification.
 * `getSubject()` The model that the notification is about (eg. the `Post` that was liked).